It’s a common concern amongst both husbands and wives that a failing business could impact them personally.

+It’s a common concern amongst both husbands and wives that a failing business could impact them personally.**

 You Set up a Partnership

 One obvious exception to this is if you’re in business partnership with your spouse and the debt is incurred to the partnership itself.
 In that instance, even if you had no part in the running of the business, you are what is called ‘joint and severally liable’ due to the partnership agreement.

 If either partner took obtained a business loan via the partnership, for example, then a creditor could take either or both members of the partnership to court.

 Partners are ‘personally liable’ for business debts incured by the partnership so, in this scenario, you could lose your assets, such as a house, if you can’t clear the debt.

 Your Business Structure Does Not Offer Limited Liability

-If your partner is a sole trader then he/she is not operating within a limited liability structure anyway, and there is hence no seperation between personal and corporate assets.
+If your partner is a sole trader then he/she is not operating within a limited liability structure anyway, and there is hence no separation between personal and corporate assets.

 In this scenario a creditor, and potentially bailiifs on their behalf, can take possessions jointly belonging to a spouse, as long as the debtor is at least a part owner.

 What About Co Signed Personal Guarantees?